|

 presented by some of the speakers at the colloquium.
 He has also given talks at two trAce Incubation symposia.

-excellent Poetry Kit site.
+and an interview at the Poetry Kit site.
 Or you could take a look at his

 occasional soundpoetry blog at: Subatomic Poetry